Gahill1826/Laboratory-of-Neuroimaging/README.md

 An option to manually valid the de-identify image before transmission All relevant image metadata are stored in IDA database after transfer.

-Data pre- and processing
+Data pre- and processing (DEMO)
-AIR (Automated Image Registration) Registration Workflow - A registration algorithm generates a transformation matrix and applies it to move MRI images into the standard space.
+AIR (Automated Image Registration) Registration - An automated (3D or 2D) image registration algorithm that generates a transformation matrix and applies it to move MRI images of different modalities either between or across subjects into the standard space.

-BrainSuite2 – is a LONI C++, collection of analysis tools designed to process raw MRI of the human head for identifying tissue types and surfaces in MR images of human head.
-Specifically designed to guide users through the process of cortical surface extraction.
+BrainSuite2 – is a LONI C++, collection of analysis tools designed to process raw MRI of the human head for identifying tissue types and surfaces.
+BrainSuite was specifically designed to guide users through the process of cortical surface extraction.
 Workflow objective is to generate a file containing labels for gray matter, white matter, and cerebrospinal fluid.
+Brain Surface Extraction: Removes non-brain tissue from the MRI using a combination of anisotropic diffusion filtering (reduce image noise without blurring edges), MArr-Hildreth edge detection (digital image edges detection), and mathematical morphology (processing of geometrical structures).
 •	Skull strip the brain volume.
 •	Perform Inhomogeneity correction.
 •	Prepping the image for the tissue classifier.